aer0ss/aerofs/docs/engineering/how-to/get-started.md

 ## Sign up accounts in local prod

-Go to the URL `https://share.syncfs.com` to create the first admin account.
+Go to the URL [https://share.syncfs.com](https://share.syncfs.com) to create the first admin account.

 Or, you can use the signup script:

-    ~/repos/aerofs/tools/signup.sh -u TEST_USER_NAME@aerofs.com
+    ~/repos/aerofs/tools/signup.sh -u TEST_USER_NAME@aerofs.com -p password

 When asked for vagrant password use: `vagrant`.
 It will create user signup record with default password `uiuiui`.
 You can specify -p flag to set custom password as TEST_USER_NAME you can use: YOUR_USER_NAME+ANY_SUFFIX@aerofs.com e.g. bob+test@aerofs.com.

 ## Set up and run SyncDET tests